jxbz/modula/_sources/index.rst.txt

 Purpose of the docs
 ^^^^^^^^^^^^^^^^^^^^

-The purpose of these docs is three-fold:

-1. teach scaling through code;
-2. introduce the Modula API;
-3. explain how to extend Modula.
+We wrote these docs with the intention of explaining both scaling theory and the design of Modula in clear and simple terms.
+We hope that this will turbo charge deep learning optimization research.

+If something is unclear, first check `the FAQ <faq>`_, but then consider starting a `GitHub issue <https://github.com/jxbz/modula/issues>`_, making a `pull request <https://github.com/jxbz/modula/pulls>`_ or reaching out to us by email.
+Then we can improve the docs for everyone.

 Navigating the docs
 ^^^^^^^^^^^^^^^^^^^^

-If you don't care about Modula and just want to learn how to directly scale training in `PyTorch <https://pytorch.org>`_ or `JAX <https://github.com/google/jax>`_, then skip directly to the section on `golden rules for scaling <golden-rules>`_.

-Otherwise, use the side panel or the :kbd:`←` and :kbd:`→` arrow keys to jump around the docs.
+You can use the :kbd:`←` and :kbd:`→` arrow keys to jump around the docs.
+You can also use the side panel.

 Companion paper
 ^^^^^^^^^^^^^^^^

-If you like math better than code, then you might prefer to read `our paper <https://arxiv.org/abs/2405.14813>`_:
+If you prefer to read a more academic-style paper, then you can check out `our arXiv paper <https://arxiv.org/abs/2405.14813>`_:

 .. code::